-The Wollemi pine was thought to have been extinct for two million years until 1994 when New South Wales National Parks and Wildlife Officer David Noble came across a cluster of unusual trees in a rainforest gorge within the Wollemi National Park in Australia’s Blue Mountains.
+The Wollemi pine was thought to have been extinct for two million years until 1994 when NSW National Parks and Wildlife Officer David Noble came across a cluster of unusual trees in a rainforest gorge in the Wollemi National Park in Australia.

 - Scientific name: Wollemia nobilis

 - Place of origin: Wollemi National Park, Blue Mountains, Australia

 - Conservation status: Critically Endangered